yosle/tropipayjs-docs/src/content/docs/guides/verifying-payments.md

 This apply for notificationUrl and hooks the same. keep logs of every callback received so you have an audit trail, documenting transaction detail.
 Logs facilitate debugging by providing insights into payment failures or discrepancies.
 Services like Papertrail or Loggly can slurp up your logs, giving you a centralized spot to peek at 'em.
 :::

-Example of a success notificationUrl payload:
+## Example of a success notificationUrl payload

 ```json
 {